 If you are not deficient in zinc, then you should still consider getting more of it; this will provide you with extra acne benefits such as accelerated wound healing.

 You are highly likely to need more zinc for acne if you experience the following symptoms:

-- Impaired sense of taste and smell.
+One – impaired sense of taste and smell.
 This is one of the most notorious symptoms of zinc deficiency and many people notice the difference when they supplement; your foods begin to taste sharper and more flavoursome.

-- Hair loss.
+Two – hair loss.
 Lack of zinc weakens the cells that bind your hair follicles in, increasing the rate at which you shed them.
 Hair loss can of course be caused by numerous other factors, but if you have other symptoms of zinc deficiency too then it is worth noting.

-- White spots on fingernails.
+Three – white spots on fingernails.
 This is a classic sign of deficiency – one of the most commonly occurring effects.

 Those are the classic signs.
 Some others that could indicate a deficiency include depression, susceptibility to illness, and slow wound healing.

 One big risk factor for zinc deficiency is a diet based heavily on grains.
 You’ve probably been told that bread, pasta, and similar foods contain lots of zinc, which they do, but it’s bound up in a mineral chelator called phyctic acid that prevents your body from digesting most of it.

 Don’t get tempted by those cereal boxes that scream “fortified with minerals”!
 They can help you to consume enough zinc, but this won’t be translating into higher levels in your bloodstream where it counts.

 Again, grains are an almost useless source of zinc, despite containing plenty of it.
 Instead you need to eat good amounts of meat, vegetables, seafood and selected other foods high in zinc.